-A wall based work made from old wooden silk bobbins and red wool, thread, ribbon & silk.
-Last 2 images are of small versions in box frames, 'Blood Lines 1 & 2'.
+A wall-based work made from old wooden silk bobbins along with red wool, thread, ribbon & silk.
+(The last 2 images are of small versions in box frames called 'Blood Lines 1 & 2')

 Measurements: 300x 200x 10 and various cm

 Provenance: London, UK